Feedback signals

 Acting on signals

-This is the primary way new topics and goals enter the system.
+This is the primary way new topics and goals enter the system from prep responses.
 See Topics backlog and Creating goals for what happens next.